 One of the benefits of saving in a retirement plan is that the funds are difficult to access (and therefore spend) before retirement.
 But without proper planning, this can hurt individuals who have been saving diligently for retirement and didn’t anticipate their cash flow needs.

 It’s possible to dip into your 401(k) or IRA without an additional 10% penalty depending on what you need the funds for.
 Instead, consider planning for known expenses ahead of time.
 Then, set funds aside in a better type of account for the goal (e.g. a savings account or a 529 plan).

 Not having enough cash on hand can make certain financial goals out of reach, or at least much more costly.
 For example, most individuals seek to purchase a home where they can cover their expected monthly mortgage payment with ease.
 But in most situations, the challenge is coming up with the down payment.
 A smaller down payment could mean private mortgage insurance (PMI) and/or a higher interest rate.
 This means greater costs over the life of the loan.
 In some situations, if the debt-to-income ratio is too high, a buyer may not even qualify.

-At least having a mortgage is considered ‘good debt’, as it may be advantageous from a tax perspective (assuming you can still itemize your deductions after the near-doubling of the standard deduction starting in 2018 and scheduled to sunset in 2025).
+At least having a mortgage is considered ‘good debt‘, as it may provide tax savings (assuming you can still itemize your deductions after the near-doubling of the standard deduction starting in 2018 and scheduled to sunset in 2025).
 Taking on debt for other goals, like paying for college or lifestyle expenses such as a wedding, travel, or car, may offer no tax benefit at all.

 Depending on your goals and life stage, it may be advantageous to overweight cash during certain periods.
 This can improve your financial flexibility.
-If you need to reduce your retirement contributions for a time, set a date to restore or increase your contributions so the extra cash isn’t inadvertently spent on lifestyle expenses once your goal is met.
+If you need to reduce your retirement contributions for a time, set a date to restore or increase your contributions so the extra cash isn’t inadvertently spent on lifestyle expenses.